-- a.
-Ask the subject of the order about the notice or receipt of the order, knowledge of its terms, and efforts to respond to the order. - b.
-Check available records or databases that may show the status or conditions of the order. - c.
-Contact the issuing court to verify the validity of the order. - d.
-Contact a law enforcement official from the jurisdiction where the order was issued to verify information.
+- (a) Ask the subject of the order about their notice or receipt of the order, their knowledge of its terms, and efforts to respond to the order. - (b) Check available records or databases that may show the status or conditions of the order. - (c) Contact the issuing court to verify the validity of the order. - (d) Contact a law enforcement official from the jurisdiction where the order was issued to verify information.

-Officers should document in an appropriate report their efforts to verify the validity of an order, regardless of whether an arrest is made.
+Officers should document their efforts to verify the validity of an order, regardless of whether an arrest is made.
 Officers should contact a supervisor for clarification when needed.

-320.8 STANDARDS FOR ARRESTS
+310.9 STANDARDS FOR ARRESTS